 I’ve tried writing this like 5 times, trying to work around the fucked up GPU market, I just can’t even show the process of finding parts when things are this messed up.
-I can’t reccomend a pre-built system either, since DELL is awful but so is everyone else.
+I can’t recommend a pre-built system either, since DELL is awful, but so is everyone else.
 Fuck this.
-Unless you litterally don’t have a computer just don’t buy anything for a while.
+Unless you literally don’t have a computer, just don’t buy anything for a while.

 So you want to build a computer?
 Great!
 Now you’re probably wondering what to buy.

 The very first things you should ask yourself are:

 - What will this system be used for?

 - Are used parts okay?

 That first question will dramatically narrow down your options, whether you realize it or not.
 If this system needs to have Microsoft Office (Word, Excel, etc.) and LibreOffice won’t do the trick, you’re pretty much limited to Intel and AMD based systems, instead of throwing a cheap Raspberry Pi at the problem.
 If you need utmost stability, like 24/7/365 this system absolutely can not go down, you’ll probably have to plan on getting something more server grade, possibly with redundant power supplies, hard drives, and (traditionally) ECC RAM.
 If you’re making something and just need it to be as fast as possible, you’ll still want to consider what software you’re running.
 Some tasks are heavily dependent on your CPU speed, while others need you to have a kick ass graphics card.